teamshares/shoelace/docs/pages/components/input.md

   - **Don't use placeholder text**, for the following reasons:
     - Placeholder text is easy to mistake for an input that's already filled in
-    - Placeholder text disappears as soon as the user starts entering text into the input and can create a frustrating user experience
+    - Placeholder text disappears as soon as people start entering text into the input and can create a frustrating experience
   - **Instead of** placeholder text, use:
     - A label to explain what the input is for
-    - Help text to give the user instructions or requirements for completing the input
+    - Help text to give people instructions or requirements for completing the input

   :::tip
   **Do**
   <div style="padding: 0 0 .5rem;"><sl-input type="password" label="Password" help-text="Password must be at least 8 characters and include at least 1 number and 1 capital letter" password-toggle></sl-input></div>

-  - Do use a label and help text to guide the user
+  - Do use a label and help text to guide peple
   :::

   :::danger
   **Don't**
-  <div style="padding: 0 0 .5rem;"><sl-input type="password" placeholder="Enter a password" label="Password" password-toggle></sl-input></div>
+  <div style="padding: 0 0 .5rem;"><sl-input type="password" placeholder="At least 8 characters with at least 1 number and 1 letter" label="Password" password-toggle></sl-input></div>

   - Don't use placeholder text
   :::